TomOverland/Horiseon-Code-Refractor/README.md

 # Horiseon-Website
-Horiseon is a fake company that I used to create a website in the process of learning HTML.
+This is a website for a fake search engine optimization company that I created using HTML and CSS.

 # Usage
 Download the repo and run index.html